federgraph/SudokuHelper/SH02/HelpText.md

 Just type the number when the cell is active (selected / focused).

-For bigger Sudokus (12x12 and 16x16) letters A to G can be used to set values 10 to 16.
+For bigger Sudokus (12x12 and 16x16) letters a to g can be used to set values 10 to 16.

 Summary:
 - type 0 to clear a cell
 - type 1 to 9 to set the cell value
-- type letters A to G for values 10 to 16. (for bigger Sudokus)
+- type letters a to g for values 10 to 16. (for bigger Sudokus)
-- lower case letters should work as well

 ![SH02 screenshot](../images/SH02-02.png)